 Thanks for buying a set of Flow Force Injectors!
 There are only a few things that stand between you and the power and performance of EV14 awesomeness.
 If any of these steps are confusing, or if you run into issues, please email me at nigel at flowforceinjectors dot com so I can help, and so I can improve this documentation for others.

-The following are instructions for a 1990-2005 Mazda Miata.
+The following are instructions for a 640cc kit for a 1990-2005 Mazda Miata.
 Other kits are largely similar.

 To assemble the injector kit, take the bottom cushion (2) and slide it on to the injector on the end the fuel sprays out.
 Take a small amount of dielectric grease and apply it to the blue o-ring at the top of the injector, and the included top hat o-rings (4).
 Slide the top hat o-ring over the top of the top hat and into the machined groove.
 Drop a fuel filter, basket side first, into the top of the top hat.
 The bore hole has a taper to it, so the filter will rest somewhere between the very top and half way in.
 Slide the top hat over the top of the injector.
 Now, your fancy new injector should have the same basic dimensions as your stock injector.
 If that isn't the case, something has gone horribly wrong.

 Note on the 380cc kit: The filter comes pre-installed in the injector.
 If you need to remove it, you can do so with a jewelry screwdriver.
 There are no adapters, although there are spacers.
 These kits also come with two sets of o-rings.
 The reason for that is that it’s really easy to pinch them, so I’ve sent some spares.
 More on that later.